Springleaf MRT station: History

 Another contract for the construction of bored tunnels from Seletar Expressway to Springleaf station (alongside other facilities) was awarded to Shimizu Corporation at a sum of S$189.8 million (US$ million) in January 2014.
-On 15 August 2014, the LTA further announced that the TSL would merge with the Eastern Region line to form the Thomson–East Coast line (TEL).
+On 15 August 2014, the LTA announced that the TSL would merge with the Eastern Region Line to form the Thomson–East Coast Line (TEL).
 Springleaf station, part of the proposed line, would be constructed as part of TEL 2, consisting of six stations between this station and Caldecott.

 Springleaf station was built only 7 m away from the shophouses located along Upper Thomson Road.
 To minimise ground movement and any damage to the shophouses, cement was mixed into the ground while an earth-retaining stabilising structure was installed to strengthen the soil.
 Cranes and heavy machinery had to be carefully installed, with restricted movements to avoid endangering the shophouses and patrons.
 Barriers were installed to minimise noise pollution, and workers draped noise curtains on heavy machinery.
-Meanwhile, the LTA collaborated closely with a power supplier PowerGrid to construct a cable tunnel through the station.
+Meanwhile, the LTA collaborated closely with the power supplier PowerGrid to construct a cable tunnel through the station.

 With restrictions imposed on construction due to the COVID-19 pandemic, the TEL 2 completion date was pushed to 2021.
-On 14 December 2020, it was further announced that the opening of TEL 2 was delayed to the third quarter of 2021 so the rail system software for the line could be reviewed.
+On 14 December 2020, it was announced that the opening of TEL 2 had been delayed to the third quarter of 2021 so the rail system software for the line could be reviewed.
 As announced during a visit by Transport Minister S. Iswaran at Caldecott station on 30 June 2021, the station began operations on 28 August 2021.

+The King of Malaysia Ibrahim Iskandar of Johor visited the station on 7 May 2024 during his state visit to Singapore.

 Details

 Springleaf station serves the TEL of the Singapore MRT system.
 Between the Woodlands South and Lentor stations, the official station code is TE4.
-Being part of the TEL, the station is operated by SMRT Trains; train frequencies on the TEL range from 5 to 9 minutes.
+Being part of the TEL, the station is operated by SMRT Trains; train frequencies on the TEL range from 3 to 6 minutes.

 The station has three entrances that serve the Springleaf Nature Park, Thong Soon residential estate and the shophouses along Upper Thomson Road.
 The station will also serve future housing developments in the area.

 The Art-in-Transit artwork for the station Tree of Memories is displayed on the station's lift shaft.
 The artwork depicts shophouses in the vicinity enveloped by a banyan tree that can be seen at the nearby Springleaf Nature Park, intended to illustrate the "spatial connection" between people and nature.